Inside the Stanley R. Mickelsen Safeguard Complex

 I was already excited to be there, and the feeling grew as I walked down the underground ramp, past massive blast doors into the bunker.
 A main corridor runs through the facility, branching off into various rooms.
 It’s a large structure.
 Some of the rooms look like they haven’t been touched since the day RSL-3 was decommissioned.
 They’re covered in rust and flaking paint, with wires ripped out of the wall.
 Others have been repurposed as storage rooms for half-completed projects.
 They’re filled with construction materials, gym equipment, bedroom furniture and other objects with no clear purpose.

 As we walked Mel explained what each room was originally for.
-He described top secret targeting computers, the security desk where armed guards were ready to shoot anyone without proper authorization, and the massive shock absorbers that protected the site from a nearby nuclear blast.
+He described top secret targeting computers, the security desk where armed guards were ready to shoot on sight anyone without proper authorization, and the massive shock absorbers that protected the site from a nearby nuclear blast.
 He’s put up informational signs on each of the doors that gives it the feeling of a museum, but in a haphazard, half-done way.

 Once we were back outside, Mel led me through another security fence and into the Sprint missile field.
 He told more stories, about a farmer on a neighboring plot of land who used to antagonize the base’s security detail by eating his lunch next to the fence, and about a woman who snapped a polaroid of the entrance gate, prompting an investigation by the FBI who showed up at her house later that evening.